hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > That neither rule nor reason could devise,
 >
-> Such stuff as all good dancer's must surprize.
+> Such stuff as all good dancer's must surprise.
 >
 > Bel.
 There's persons that will any nonsense call
 >